7 St Marys Terrace

-Our ground floor bedroom, together with our ground floor shower room & WC means 7 St Mary's is ideal for people with restricted mobility (see our website for more details about restricted mobility access: http://www.7stmarys.co.uk ).
+Our ground floor bedroom, together with our ground floor shower room (with fold-down shower seat) & WC, means 7 St Mary's is ideal for people with restricted mobility.

 The front garden has been landscaped and terraced to provide a slate-paved Al fresco dining area complete with large table and seating for 8.
 Just perfect for enjoying the scenery whilst sharing a meal & bottle of wine with family or friends.